hendpraz/nim-finder-hendpraz/README.md

 ## Description

-ITB NIM Finder is a web application that can be used to find the NIM of ITB students.
+NIMFinder.com is a web application that can be used to find the NIM of students from ITB and UI.

 ## Requirement